The Blue Bird (1940 film): Production

-When The Wizard of Oz became a success and shot Judy Garland to fame, Fox moved to create their own fantasy feature starring Temple and based on the 1909 fantasy play The Blue Bird by Maurice Maeterlinck.
+When The Wizard of Oz became a success and shot Judy Garland to fame, Fox moved to create their own fantasy feature starring Temple and Sondergaard, and based on the 1909 fantasy play The Blue Bird by Maurice Maeterlinck.
 Walt Disney had previously attempted to purchase the rights to the play to create an animated adaptation.

 In imitation of The Wizard of Oz, the opening scenes are in black-and-white (though without a sepia tint), although the opening credits are in color.
 But unlike in The Wizard of Oz, when The Blue Bird changes to full color, it remains as such for the remainder of the film.